SEMICeu/GeoDCAT-AP/README.md

 [https://joinup.ec.europa.eu/release/geodcat-ap/101](https://joinup.ec.europa.eu/release/geodcat-ap/101)

 Any problems encountered, or suggestions for new functionalities can be submitted as [issues on the GeoDCAT-AP repository on GitHub](https://github.com/SEMICeu/GeoDCAT-AP/issues).
+A short guideline for submitting issues can be found at [SEMICeu/DCAT-AP/wiki/Submission-guidelines](https://github.com/SEMICeu/DCAT-AP/wiki/Submission-guidelines).

 *The GeoDCAT-AP specification does not replace the [INSPIRE Metadata Regulation](http://eur-lex.europa.eu/eli/reg/com/2008/1205) nor the [INSPIRE Metadata technical guidelines based on ISO 19115 and ISO 19119](https://inspire.ec.europa.eu/id/document/tg/metadata-iso19139).
 Its purpose is give owners of geospatial metadata the possibility to achieve more by providing an additional RDF syntax binding.*